microsoft/BotBuilder-V3/Connector/Composing Messages.md

 | **Text**  | A text payload in markdown syntax which will be rendered as appropriate on each channel| Hello, how are you?
 | **Language** | (Optional) an optional [language code](https://msdn.microsoft.com/en-us/library/hh456380.aspx) | "en"

-If all you do is give simple one line text responses you don't have to read any further.
+If all you do is give simple one-line text responses, you don't have to read any further.

 ## The Text property is **Markdown**
 The text property is expressed in markdown.
 This allows each channel to render the markdown as appropriate.